Actify

 Post-Event Thank You (Same Day)

 Subject: That was a good one.
-Hi everyone, Thanks for showing up and making [Event Name] great.
-Winning team: [Team Name] — congratulations.
-MVP moment: [One specific highlight] Photos: [Link] We'll send a quick 4-question feedback form tomorrow — takes 60 seconds.
-Until next time.
+Hey everyone, Seriously — today was great.
+Thanks for showing up and making [Event Name] what it was.
+Winners: [Team Name], you earned it.
+Best moment: [One specific highlight — be specific, not generic] Photos: [Link] I'll send a short feedback form tomorrow — 60 seconds, no trick questions.
+Let's do it again soon.
 [Your name]

 Budget Proposal for Leadership

 Always include the cost-of-turnover comparison.
-It reframes the budget from 'expense' to 'investment.'
+It reframes the ask from 'expense' to 'investment.'

 What to Expect When You Run This Playbook